+Freshening Charge

-Freshening Charge - Lead-acid batteries will self-discharge from the day they are manufactured until they are put into service.
-As it is often several months before the battery is installed, it is important that a "freshening" charge be given before the battery exceeds its storage shelf life.
-For lead-antimony or selenium, this is usually 3 months, and for lead-calcium, 6 months.
+Lead-acid batteries will self-discharge from the day they are manufactured until they are put into service.
+As it is often several months before the battery is installed, it is important that a "freshening" charge be given before the battery exceeds it storage shelf life.
+For lead-selenium this is usually 3 months and 6 months for lead-calcium.
 Some other additives may extend shelf life, but it is important that all be given a "freshening" charge before they are placed in service.
-While this freshening charge is manufacturer-defined, it is normally about 100 mV per-cell above the recommended float voltage for a period from 24 to 72 hours.
-If batteries that have been in storage did not receive a freshening charge, are placed on float charge immediately after installation, and used in standby service where they are not regularly cycled, they may never reach full charge.
+This freshening charge is manufacturer defined but is normally about 100 mV per-cell above the recommended float voltage for a period from 24 to 72 hours.
+If batteries that have been in storage did not receive a freshening charge and they are placed on float charge immediately after installation and are used in standby service where they are not regularly cycled, they may never reach full charge